 An extract from the HumaReader HS Reader promotional material...

 How do other people cope?
 How do they get data out of the machine?
 Why would you design a machine from which you cannot export the data?
 Absolute madness.

 Today I have told the company they can collect the HumaReader HS Reader from the lab, and refund the money.

 So, I'm back in the market for an ELISA plate reader.
 As for the ELISA practical running in a few weeks?
 Guess I will have to be creative...

 Declared conflict of interest: I am really interested and supportive of open data standards that allow the sharing of data between scientists and different labs.
 I heave worked on data standards in proteomics and was involved in establishing the 'Minimum information about a proteomics experiment (MIAPE) standard.

-A lot of websites were produced before smartphones were really around (~2007) and so they are not mobile-friendly.
+Many websites were produced before smartphones were really around (~2007), so they are not mobile-friendly.
 Your site may look great on a desktop machine...

 But on a smartphone, which the majority of students now have, it may look awful.

 It may look OK, but it is impossible to read, and almost impossible to use.
 In fact, the only way it can be used is by zooming in, which is fiddly and means that it is difficult to find your way around the site.
 Basically, students will get bored and not engage with the site, no matter how wonderful it is.

 However, the site would look much better, and be more user-friendly, if is displayed correctly, and didn't require any zooming.